 The Holy Spirit, looking into the depths of the human spirit interprets its longings, discriminating between the mere human and partial expression and the divinely-inspired which may be expressed.
 If our prayers are weak, they are answered in the measure in which they embody in them a divine longing.

 The apparent disappointment of our petitions may be answers to our real prayer.

 So, longing is the prophecy of fulfillment when it is longing according to the will of God.
 "Blessed are they which do hunger and thirst after righteousness: for they shall be filled."
 Matthew 5:6

 Let us be thankful that the Lord Jesus continually intercedes for believers in God's presence while at the same time the Holy Spirit intercedes on their behalf.

-The Apostle Paul comes along years later and gives us more insight about God's will concerning our personal prayer life.
+The Apostle Paul comes along years later and gives us more insight into God's will concerning our personal prayer life.

 For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty."
 I Timothy 2:1-2

 We know that Christ laid out the pattern of how we are to go to our heavenly Father in name of Jesus, but Paul gives us additional insight into what every believer should be doing to please God and enjoy the comfort of a quiet and peaceful life in all godliness and honesty.

-Lets focus now on just one portion of the Apostle Paul's text, and that is the believers personal intercession.
+Let us focus now on just one portion of the Apostle Paul's text, and that is the believer's personal intercession.

 Bookmark this page as there is more to come.